amonaco18/HackYourOwnOrientationProjectBlackjack/README.md

-app/BlackJack/static contains javascript and styling app/BlackJack/templates contains html routing and response rendering in app/BlackJack/urls.py and /app/BlackJack/views.py django configuration and settings in the app/app/ directory
+app/BlackJack/static contains javascript and styling app/BlackJack/templates contains html routing and response rendering in app/BlackJack/urls.py and /app/BlackJack/views.py django configuration and settings in the app/app/ folder

-**this document is incomplete